askyou55/pyfastotv/README.md

-# iptv_pycommon
+# pyfastotv
-Common files for panel and website
+Common files for fastocloud iptv panel and fastotv website